 Rachel Wick is a graduate of St Peter’s College, Oxford and the Royal Academy of Music

-Alongside a large private teaching practice, Rachel teaches harp at Berkhamsted School and the Junior Department of the Royal Academy of Music, and coaches for the National Children’s Orchestra.
-With her flute duo partner, Thomas Hancox, she plays for the charity CAVATINA Chamber Music Trust giving outreach concerts in primary schools.
+Alongside a large private teaching practice, Rachel teaches harp at Berkhamsted School and the Academy's Junior Academy, and coaches for the National Children’s Orchestra.

-In May 2018 she was made an Associate of the Royal Academy of Music.
-Rachel is also the Artistic Co-Director of the Dunster Festival, a classical chamber music festival which takes place in May each year.
+In May 2018 she was made an Associate of the Academy (ARAM).
+She is the co-director of the Dunster Festival.